jamonholmgren/acr-talk/README.md

       ))}
     </View>

-  // ... and update the continue button:
+  // ... and update the continue button to allow refreshing:
     <Button
       style={CONTINUE}
       textStyle={CONTINUE_TEXT}